Course Number | Time | Location |

 It is important to me that this course provides an open and supportive learning environment for all students.
 I invite you to speak with me if you have concerns or questions regarding issues of belonging, safety, or equity in the classroom.
 I want our discussions to be respectful of all students.
 If I am not helping the classroom to feel like an inclusive environment, I invite you to provide me with [anonymous] feedback.
 I will collect feedback in a variety of ways throughout the semester; I also invite you to provide additional feedback as you find necessary.
 Different forms of knowledge can be valuable in a psychology classroom.
 In this class, we will engage with material that is statistical in nature but will use examples from across psychology; your insights are always welcome.

 I expect you to be familiar with what plagiarism is and is not.
 You may not present someone else’s work as your own without proper citation.
-Using AI-generated text is not a replacement for your own writing, and using text produced by a generative system is not acceptable practice for final documents.
-Similarly, you may not copy someone else’s work.
-You may not simply reword text from another source without giving credit.
+You should be writing for this course in English using the statistical language we discuss.
+Using text created by generative AI is not a replacement for your own writing, and automated or “AI” tools to edit grammar and spelling should be used sparingly.
+You may not copy someone else’s work.
+You may not simply reword text from another source without giving credit, or ask generative textbots to do so.
 Please cite others’ work where relevant, and use your own writing.
 If you are not sure about the definition of plagiarism, or whether something constitutes plagiarism, please consult with me or with someone at Bard’s Learning Commons.
 Students caught plagiarizing will be reported to the Academic Judiciary Board, will get no credit for the assignment, and may fail the course.

 However, please note that I do encourage you to work with your classmates during this course.
-While quizzes and some assignments including the solo project are to be completed independently, other assignments should be worked on collaboratively.
+While some assignments are to be completed independently, other assignments should be worked on collaboratively.
 Homework assignments may be worked on with peers, provided that you credit your study group (or the stats study room you took part in).
-The group project and lab assignments should always be worked on with classmates.
+The statistics project and lab assignments should always be worked on with classmates.
 Study groups are an excellent way to learn material.
 However, you should take care to ensure that you can respond to the questions independently.
 (And please note that simply answering the questions is not enough; you should always show your work.
-If you get the answer another way, please take the time to understand why it is that way while doing the homework, so you can use that understanding during quizzes/exams/etc.)
+If you get the answer another way, please take the time to understand why it is that way while doing the homework, so you can use that understanding during exams/etc.)

 Cell phones and laptops